MycroftAI/documentation/docs/using-mycroft-ai/get-mycroft/docker.md

 docker pull mycroftai/docker-mycroft
 ```

-Then follow the instuctions below for running Mycroft for Docker.
+Then follow the instructions below for running Mycroft for Docker.

 ### Installing via building the Docker image